mono/website/docs/about-mono/showcase/companies-using-mono.md

 [![Stylizer-both-platforms.png](/archived/images/b/b3/Stylizer-both-platforms.png)](/archived/images/b/b3/Stylizer-both-platforms.png)

 [Skybound Software](http://www.skybound.ca/), based out of Waterloo in Ontario, Canada, is the creator of Stylizer, a powerful CSS editor designed to help web designers of all skill levels produce higher quality CSS in less time.
 Stylizer has a loyal user base, with many thousands of users spanning the entire range of web designer skill levels.
 The product is heavily focused on using interface in clever ways to automate and abstract the trivial technical details of the Cascading Style Sheet language.
-For a cross-platform application running from a single code base, the UI delivers a surprising level of native operating system look and feel, on both Mac OS X and Windows.
+For a cross-platform application running from a single code base, the UI delivers a surprising level of native operating system look and feel, on both macOS and Windows.

 [Read more...](http://www.go-mono.com/pdfs/SkyboundSoftware_Stylizer_v2.pdf)